 Omeros has never sold, marketed or distributed any biopharmaceutical product.
-Developing an internal sales force is expensive and time-consuming and commonly is commenced 18 months in advance of product launch.
-Any delay in developing an internal sales force could impact the timing of any product launch.
-If we enter into arrangements with third parties to perform sales, marketing and distribution services, our product revenues are likely to be lower than if we market and sell any approved products that we develop ourselves.
-Factors that may inhibit our efforts to commercialize any approved products without collaboration partners include:
+Developing an internal sales force is expensive and time-consuming, and a delay in hiring and training an internal sales force could impact the timing or effectiveness of any product launch.
+If we enter into arrangements with third parties to perform sales and marketing services, our product revenues are likely to be lower than if we market and sell any approved products ourselves.
+Factors that may inhibit our efforts to commercialize any approved products without commercialization partners include:

-- our inability to recruit and retain adequate numbers of effective sales and marketing personnel; - the inability of sales personnel to sell our product(s) to adequate numbers of hospitals, surgery centers, physicians and/or pharmacists to purchase, use or prescribe any approved products; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - · unforeseen costs and expenses associated with creating an independent sales and marketing organization.
+- our inability to recruit in a timely manner, and retain, adequate numbers of effective sales and marketing personnel, or to partner or contract with a third party to provide sales and marketing services, in the applicable region of the world, particularly before our planned market launch of OMS302, if approved, in the second half of 2014; - · the inability of sales personnel to sell our product(s) to adequate numbers of hospitals, surgery centers, physicians and/or pharmacists; - our inability to develop and maintain adequate internal information systems to monitor sales by distribution channel, report pricing, maintain customer lists and track selling and marketing operations; - the lack of complementary products to be offered by sales personnel, which may put us at a competitive disadvantage relative to companies with more extensive product lines; and - unforeseen costs and expenses associated with creating an independent sales and marketing organization.

+In order to launch OMS302 successfully, if approved, in regions outside of the U.S., it may be necessary to enter into agreements with one or more commercialization partners, and we may not be able to enter any such agreement on terms acceptable to us or in a timely manner, if at all.
 If we are unsuccessful in building a sales and marketing infrastructure or unable to partner with one or more third parties to perform sales and marketing services for our products, we will have difficulty commercializing our products, which would adversely affect our business and financial condition.